rberenguel/obsidian-fsrs-plugin/README.md

 and let it run with it.
 I played the role product owner / QA.
 After that, some code cleanup and a big breaking change.

 > [!NOTE]
-> The screenshots are a couple of patch versions old
+> The screenshots are a couple of patch versions old.
+The difference is not huge.

 ![](https://raw.githubusercontent.com/rberenguel/obsidian-fsrs-plugin/main/media/modal-question-and-editor.png)